-The actual door mechanism chosen is largely dependent on the type of shower enclosure chosen and the amount of bathroom area you have to work with.
+The actual door mechanism chosen is largely dependent on the type of shower enclosure chosen and the amount of bathroom remodel you have to work with.
 Hinged or pivoted (swing) doors open outwards into the bathroom so you need to ensure your bathroom has space to accommodate this type of door during your planning phase.
 Sliding glass doors are an elegant and practical space saving choice and they can be bought in single or double variations to fit any size shower space.
 Sliding doors are also often chosen for enclosed shower / tub combinations.
 The bi-fold shower door works on single rollers and as it folds back on itself will not project into the bathroom.
 It is great for small shower spaces as it creates a generous opening and easy access.

 Clear glass shower doors and enclosures remain popular as they allow full light creating a clean, fresh look.
 They also make the shower space appear bigger and allow you to show off the lovely tile work or other decorative features within the shower area.
 For more privacy and/or to add visual interest, you can go with textured or frosted glass.
 Frosted glass is more concealing while textured glass will allow more light to shine through and is available in more style variations.